tihmels/tents-and-trees-csp-solver/README.md

 constraints which impose restrictions on the possible variable assignments.
 In order to solve a constraint-satisfaction problem, a well-formed assignment of the variables must be found which satisfies *all* constraints.

-CSPs on finite domains are usually solved with some form of search, in this particular case using a backtracking algorithm.
-Backtracking is a recursive depth-first algorithm based on the trial-and-error principle, in which a partial solution is systematically expanded into an overall solution.
+CSPs on finite domains are usually solved with some form of search, in this case using a backtracking algorithm.
+Backtracking refers to a recursive depth-first algorithm based on the trial-and-error principle, in which a partial solution is incrementally expanded into an overall solution.

 The general procedure looks as follows: